 Making your copy engaging by using graphics and text can impress the receiver, but you call for action by posting a link or “Buy Now” button on the email that directs the person to the website- makes it easier for the prospect.
 Adding in calls to action in your emails help you to learn what type of content drives the most opens, clicks, or purchases so that you can plan your email marketing campaign in the future.
 Remember, the call to action button should be obvious so that it compels subscribers to click them.

 Holiday campaigns, like all campaigns, typically run for a concentrated period of time.
-A well planed email marketing will ensure every emails that you have sent to hit the inbox at the right time.
+A well-planned email marketing will ensure every email that you have sent to hit the inbox at the right time.
 Make sure you marked the right dates on your calendar.
 Sending timely emails during major shopping days is a great way to drive holiday sales and delight customers.

-Last but not least, your emails should be safe to send or else they will end up in the spam folder. you do not want to be banned by your email Service Provider after being labeled as a spammer.
-Use reliable third party service providers to validate your email list- remove bounce and bad email addresses.
-Others would do email follow ups to see if they were delivered.
-Retain a list of customer emails who have an interest in your products or services will help in deliver better results.
+Last but not least, your emails should be safe to send or else they will end up in the spam folder. you do not want to be banned by your email Service Provider after being labelled as a spammer.
+Use reliable third-party service providers to validate your email list- remove bounce and bad email addresses.
+Others would do email follow-ups to see if they were delivered.
+Retain a list of customer emails who have an interest in your products or services will help in delivering better results.